Pimo/nmap-proxy-port-output/README.md

 nmap-proxy-port-output
 ======================

-transform output of nmap

-just to have fun in C++
+Transform output of nmap just to have fun in C++